Disclaimer: The partners on Finder's mortgage comparison tables are sorted in alphabetical order.

 These figures are based on a $355,700 condo with 20% down and a 6.5% interest rate mortgage.
 This is the average cost of a condo in mid-2022 according to the National Association of Realtors (NAR).

 Example: Condo monthly ownership costs

 The exact regulations and restrictions for condo loans vary by lender, but expect to see requirements surrounding:

 - Down payment.
 Condos often require a higher down payment than a house, though the exact amount varies by lender.

 - Homeowners association.
-The homeowners association will likely have to meet certain requirements, such as putting aside 10% or more of revenue for future building repairs.
+The homeowners association likely has to meet certain requirements, such as putting aside 10% or more of revenue for future building repairs.

 - Other tenants.
 Many lenders won’t finance a mortgage if a large percentage of residents in the building are behind on their homeowners association dues or if too many units are rented out and/or owned by a single person or corporation.

 - Limits to exposure.
-Some large lenders will also look to limit their exposure to individual developments.
+Some large lenders limit their exposure to individual developments.
 For example, once a lender has funded a certain percentage of purchases in a new complex, it may refuse to offer loans for any more condos in the same complex.

 - Property use.
 Some lenders will only finance loans for apartments designed for residential use.
 Properties that are managed as part of a hotel or resort, for example, may not qualify for a loan.

 Banks and credit unions regularly sell loans to Freddie Mac or Fannie Mae.
 But in order to do that, the condo needs to be “warrantable,” by meeting strict requirements.
 That means that certain condos may be hard to finance through a traditional lender.